eaclark07/cyoa/README.md

 ## Website template
+`website_template` contains code for a basic website for running a CYOA writing task.

 ## Demo
 A demo of the website running a CYOA story writing task can be found [here](https://homes.cs.washington.edu/~eaclark7/multi-model-demo/).